b-lukaszuk/julia_luzne_zadanka/experiment1/contents/why_julia.md

 }
 </pre>

-For me too much boilerplate code, the code that I don't want to type, read or process in my head what is going on here.
-Additionally probably it will not run faster than the Julia's equivalent.
+For me too much boilerplate code, the code that I don't want to type, read or process in my head.
+Additionally, probably it will not run faster than the Julia's equivalent.

 ## Pleasure to write {#sec:jl_pleasure_to_write}

-According to [stack overflow's survey](https://survey.stackoverflow.co/2022/#section-most-loved-dreaded-and-wanted-programming-scripting-and-markup-languages) Julia got one of the best loved-dreaded ratio amongst the examined programming languages.
+According to [stack overflow's survey](https://survey.stackoverflow.co/2022/#section-most-loved-dreaded-and-wanted-programming-scripting-and-markup-languages) Julia got one of the best loved-dreaded ratio among the examined programming languages.

 This is also true for me.
 I like writing programs with Julia.

 ## Not mainstream {#sec:jl_not_mainstream}

-Not being 'a mainstream programming language' got its drawbacks (missing packages or community support).
+Not being 'a mainstream programming language' got its drawbacks (missing packages or community support, etc.).
 Luckily, Julia is big and mature enough, seems to be growing at a good pace, and got a pretty nice [interoperability](https://forem.julialang.org/ifihan/interoperability-in-julia-1m26) with other programming languages.

-Moreover, not being a mainstreem language is like an opportunity, a gap to fill, a chance to explore (hence this book).
+Moreover, not being a mainstream language is like an opportunity, a gap to fill, a chance to explore (hence this book).

 ## Julia is free {#sec:jl_open_source}